mdolab/MACH-Aero/machAeroTutorials/airfoilanalysis_gridRefinementStudy.rst

 ..
 TODO: add mesh refinement plot using this method that's similar to the RAE one

-For 3D, you will have to modify the surface mesh discretization in your meshing software (e.g., ICEM/Pointwise).
+For 3D, you will have to modify the surface mesh discretization in your meshing software (e.g., ICEM/Pointwise) or uses the surface mesh coarsening option in pyHyp.

 Pros:
     - It is more practical for 3D meshes because you can use a less aggressive refinement ratio compared to ``Option 1`` (i.e., :math:`r < 2`).